How to get free Amazon returns

 It’s actually very easy.
 Go to the orders section of your Amazon account and find the item you want to send back.
 Choose one of the reasons above which gives you free returns, then select whether you want a replacement or a refund.

 If you choose refund you can have the money put back on your payment card or added to your Amazon account.
 Credit to your account will happen as soon as the item is received.
-If you choose your card it’ll be 5 to 7 days after that happens.
+If you choose your card, it’ll take 5 to 7 days.

 18 thoughts on “How to get free Amazon returns